-Starbucks Closes More Than 8,000 Stores Today, For Racial Bias Training
+Starbucks Closes More Than 8,000 Stores Today For Racial Bias Training

 Early this month, the men who were arrested, Donte Robinson and Rashon Nelson, both 23, reached a settlement with Starbucks for an undisclosed sum — and an offer to participate in an employee college tuition program that offers bachelor's degrees online.
 The pair also reached a separate deal with Philadelphia, for $1 each and the promise of a public high school program for young entrepreneurs.

-On May 10, Howard Schultz, Starbucks' executive chairman and former CEO, said it had adopted a new restroom policy: "We don't want to become a public bathroom, but we're going to make the right decision 100 percent of the time and give people the key."
+On May 10, Howard Schultz, Starbucks' executive chairman and former CEO, said the company had adopted a new restroom policy: "We don't want to become a public bathroom, but we're going to make the right decision 100 percent of the time and give people the key."

-As for what today's training will look like, Starbucks has released a general outline of the curriculum, which it says was shaped by a number of people, from Equal Justice Initiative founder and executive director Bryan Stevenson and NAACP Legal Defense and Education Fund president Sherrilyn Ifill to researchers and Starbucks employees.
+As for what today's training will look like, Starbucks has released a general outline of the curriculum, which it says was shaped by a number of people, from Equal Justice Initiative founder and Executive Director Bryan Stevenson and NAACP Legal Defense and Educational Fund President Sherrilyn Ifill to researchers and Starbucks employees.

 Last month, Ifill spoke to NPR about her reaction to videos that showed the arrests at the Philadelphia store: